 Second, does the model include covariates that are expected to influence rates of transmission in the SIR model?
 A comprehensive set of covariates can account for the many sources of heterogeneity and will usually produce more precise and less biased predictions.

 Third, does the model account for changes over time?
-A synamic model can capture changes that otherwise might be difficult to measure, such as COVID fatigue.
+A synamic model can capture changes that otherwise might be difficult to measure; such as COVID fatigue.

 Summary

 Prediction is a perilous process.
-Ask any pollster after the 2020 election results came in.
 There is, however, great value in attempting to predict future cases and future deaths from an infectious disease like COVID-19.
-IF you understand how statistical models make these predictions, you can assess the reliability of those estimates.
-You should be cautious about limitations produced by heterogeneity and the quality of the data underlying these models.
+If one understands how statistical models work to make these predictions, one can assess the reliability of those estimates.
+However, regardless of the complexity of the model and methods used to build the model, one should always be cautious about limitations produced by heterogeneity and the quality of the data underlying these models.
 Nevertheless, the basic SIR model and extensions have been used to predict past epidemics, especially influenza, whose yearly appearances provide a wealth of data.
 When done well, these models provide useful predictions for hospitals and public health agencies.

 References